 A 2019 survey by HigherEdStudy of 179 colleges and universities found that only 6% of schools reported providing a 100% refund of tuition—down from 23% in 2015.

-If your student has to withdraw from college due to a serious illness, injury or accident, it’s unlikely that you’ll receive a full refund.
+If your student has to withdraw from college due to a serious illness, injury, or accident, it’s unlikely you’ll receive a full refund from the school.
+Tuition insurance, however, can provide a refund for a covered reason.

-If you cannot afford the cost of an extra college semester, then it is essential to purchase tuition insurance coverage prior to the start of classes.
+If you can’t afford the cost of an extra college semester, then it’s essential to consider buying tuition insurance protection prior to the start of classes.
+GradGuard offers plans that can provide protection per term.

-Recent articles in Forbes, Money Magazine and Inside Higher Ed demonstrate the growth and value of tuition insurance.
+Recent articles in the New York Times, CNBC and Money demonstrate the growth and value of tuition insurance.
 The most economical way to purchase tuition insurance is when colleges, themselves, offer the option for families to obtain this type of additional protection.

 Confirm Health Insurance Coverage

-According to the American College Health Association, about 10 percent of students get their health insurance through their school.
+According to the American College Health Association, about 10% of students get their health insurance through their school.
 A college health insurance plan may make sense for some students.
-But if you have family health insurance, your college student can remain on a parents’ plan until the age of 26.
+But if you have family health insurance, your college student can remain on a parent’s plan until the age of 26.

 Be sure to confirm the requirements to use your student campus health clinic and be sure not to pay twice for coverage.